 - To refuse unsafe work.
 Sec 4-3-5 - To know of exposure to hazardous products or conditions.
-Sec 43-5
+Sec 43-51

-Note: The College's policies and procedures with respect to co-op placements are consistent with standards and legislation around Human Rights, Employment Equity, Harassment & Discrimination and Freedom of Information.
-Students in co-op placements are covered by these policies.
+Note: The College's policies and procedures with respect to co-op placement are consistent with standards and legislation around Human Rights, Employment Equity, Harassment & Discrimination and Freedom of Information.
+Students in co-op placement are covered by these policies.